 Keto Sweet and Sour Chicken (No Frying!)

-- 1 tablespoon avocado oil (Click here for my favorite brand)
+- 4 tablespoon avocado oil (Click here for my favorite brand on Amazon) or coconut oil

-- 3 chicken breast, cut into 1 inch cubes
+- 6 boneless skinless chicken thighs, cut into 1 inch cubes (24 ounces raw)

 - 1 tablespoon tomato paste

-- 3/4 cup Granulated Sweetener (Click here to see my favorite)
+- ¾ cup Granulated sweetener (Click here to see my favorite on Amazon)

-- 1/2 teaspoon xanthan gum (click here to see my favorite brand)
+- ½ teaspoon xanthan gum (click here to see my favorite brand on Amazon)

 - Heat the avocado oil in a large skillet over high heat.

-- Add in the chicken breast and cook until brown on all sides and cooked through.
+- Add in the chicken thighs and cook until brown on all sides and cooked through.
 Should take about 5 minutes.
 Check for doneness with a meat thermometer (165F)

 - Reduce the heat to medium and add in the green and yellow bell peppers.
 Cook for about 2 minutes just to soften them up a bit.